 When building work is finished

-your building and plumbing work is finished, you'll need to apply for your code compliance certificate before booking your final inspections.
+your building and plumbing work is finished and the final inspections are completed, you'll need to apply for your code compliance certificate.

 Applying for a code compliance certificate